ContextLab/hypertools/readme.md

 <b>Inputs:</b>

-A numpy array, list of arrays, or pandas dataframe
+A numpy array, list of arrays, or pandas dataframe or list of dataframes

 <i><b>NOTE:</b> Hypertools currently only supports single-level indexing for pandas dataframes, but we plan to support multi-level indices in the future.
 Additionally, be aware that if columns containing text are passed to hypertools, those columns will be automatically converted into dummy variables (see pandas.get_dummies for details).</i>